mlpassos/validae/README.md

 The validate all funcionality is being developed (TO DO):

+** FIRST THING TO DO IS CACHE AJAX CALL DUE TO ABUSE TO THE API **

+- Smartjax jQuery Plugin tried with no success
+- ajax cache to be implemented via jquery $.ajax cache

 - Turn all validation ajax calls into an ajax deferred object for chaining.
 - Offer a way to validate all pages in a unique ajax request.